revloc02/dndMarkdown/colver-5e-homebrew.md

 * **Record DM ideas** and notes from the session
 * **Prepare spells and special abilities** for the first round or two of an upcoming battle

-#### DM Buys Time
+#### Optional: DM Buys Time

 Whenever the DM has to take some time to look something up or figure something out, this is a good activity that will occupy players and add to the story.

 * The DM picks a character time interval where something could happen, i.e. on the road, during the night, while searching the room, or after a battle cleaning weapons
 * The DM writes down two negative things that could possibly happen during this time period
 * As many players as would like to participate also write down one negative thing that could happen, and one positive thing that could happen, of approximate equal value, all must be approved by the DM